JKorec/NLP_CEFR_Language_Classification/README.md

 [Experiments BERT](ExperimentsBert.ipynb) contains the code for the BERT model on the simplified dataset.

-Note: If you would like to run this code, please run it in the order that it appears in this section
+Note: If you would like to run this code, please run it in the order that it appears in this section.
+Download the Python notebooks, and ideally run them on Google CoLab.
+When running the code with BERT, please make sure that you are connected to a GPU for faster runitmes.

 ## External Libraries and Models